devpsiarch/Sudoku-solver-C/README.md

 a sudoku solver am working on !!!

+can solve EVIL difficulty on websudoku.com (didnt test it on other sites)

--it still needs manual incertion of the puzzel , will be implemented soon !
+it still needs manual incertion of the puzzel , will be implemented soon !

--potential storage of puzzels in a folder as text files to be solved
+potential storage of puzzels in a folder as text files to be solved